anontechnology/documentation/docs/libraries.md

 ### Storing a Tag in the Vault

+To store a new Tag, create a Tag object and save it to the Vault.

   ``` java
   // Storing a tag
   Tag tag = vault.save(new Tag("Financial Data"));
   ```
 ### Retrieving Attributes from the Vault

+Tags can be retrieved as a list of Tag objects or as a single Tag if the specific Tag is specified.

   ``` java
   // Retrieving all tags